 ThalesNano’s H-Cube Pro system in connection with a Gas Module is a versatile tool to manage different type of carbonylation reactions up to 100 bar.
 Either carbon monoxide or synthesis gas can be controlled by the Gas Module with excellent accuracy, which guarantees the safe operation of the systems.

 Carbon monoxide is an industrial gas that has many applications in bulk chemicals manufacturing.
 Carbonylation refers to reactions that introduce carbon monoxide into organic and inorganic substrates.
 Several industrially useful organic chemicals are prepared by carbonylations, which can be highly selective reactions.
-Carbonylations produce organic carbonyls, i.e., compounds that contain the C=O functional group such as aldehydes, carboxylic acids, and esters.
-The reaction, at one level, represents one of the largest scale precious metal catalyzed homogeneous processes (Hydroformylation).
-At a much smaller scale it provides researchers with a very adaptable route into products such as carboxylic acids, and esters, aryl aldehydes and aryl amides.
+Carbonylations produce organic carbonyls, i.e., compounds that contain the C=O functional group such as aldehydes, carboxylic acids and esters.
+The reaction, at one level, represents one of the largest scale precious metal catalyzed homogeneous processes (hydroformylation).
+At a much smaller scale it provides researchers with a very adaptable route into products like carboxylic acids and esters, aryl aldehydes and amides.